 Control Microsoft Edge Diagnostic Data Settings

-You can control whether Microsoft Edge sends required and optional diagnostic data to Microsoft.
+You can control Microsoft Edge’s diagnostic data settings to determine what information the browser sends to Microsoft.

-Microsoft Edge, the default browser in Windows 11, collects diagnostic data by default to enhance its functionality and security.
-You have the power to adjust these settings.
+Microsoft Edge, the default browser in Windows 11, collects this data to enhance functionality, but you can adjust these settings to your preference.

-You can choose to turn off all diagnostic data collection, send only required data, or allow optional data which provides more detailed insights for service improvement.
+You have three main options: disable all diagnostic data collection, send only essential “required” data, or allow “optional” data for more detailed insights.

 Enable or disable sending diagnostic data to Microsoft from Edge

-As mentioned, you can enable or disable sending diagnostic data about your browse to Microsoft from Edge.
+You can turn sending diagnostic data about your browsing to Microsoft on or off directly within Edge.

 ComputerHKEY_LOCAL_MACHINESOFTWAREPoliciesMicrosoftEdge

-Next, double-click the DiagnosticData (REG_DWORD) name on the Explorer key’s right pane to open it.
+Double-click the DiagnosticData name (which is a REG_DWORD type value) in the Explorer key’s right pane to open it.

-Then, enter a value using the table below:
+Then, enter a value based on the table below:

 2= Always send required and optional diagnostic data from Edge to Microsoft1= Only send required diagnostic data from Edge to Microsoft.0= Disable sending required and optional diagnostic data from Edge to Microsoft.

-If you do not see the “DiagnosticData” item, right-click a blank area and create a new DWORD (32-bit) registry item.
+If you don’t see the ‘DiagnosticData‘ item, right-click an empty space and create a new DWORD (32-bit) registry item.

 Then, enter the name “DiagnosticData” and the value you want.

-To restore the default behavior, delete the “DiagnosticData” item created.
+To restore the default behavior, delete the “DiagnosticData” item you created.

 You may have to reboot your computer to apply the changes.